Classical Quechua: Origin

 There is, however, a certain controversy about the exact relationship of Standard Colonial Quechua to the Cuzco dialect.
 The authors themselves stated that they were writing in the variety of Cuzco, and three of the four did appear to have their origins in the former Inca capital or the surrounding area.
 Authors such as Mannheim (1991: 142) and Durston (2007: 191–194) consider the Third Council norm to be, indeed, based on the dialect of Cuzco with small artificial modifications of the type mentioned above.
 In the orthography, the codifiers opted for not marking the aspirates and ejectives typical of Cuzco, contributing to the resemblance of the written form to the modern Ayacucho dialect.
-However, they explicitly motivated that strategy not as an accommodation of dialects lacking these sounds, but with the fact that 'the meanings do not concur and the interpreters do not agree among themselves'.
-In fact, not even the contrast between 'k' and 'q' was expressed, which some have connected with its loss in many northern Quechua varieties.
-In any case, both of the principle of avoiding Cuzco-specific lexemes and the one of not marking the ejectives, the aspirates and the uvular-velar contrast were deviated from to some extent in many subsequently published texts in Standard Colonial Quechua that sought to reflect Cuzco usage more faithfully.
+However, they explicitly motivated that strategy not as an accommodation of dialects lacking these sounds, but with the fact that "the meanings do not concur and the interpreters do not agree among themselves".
+In fact, not even the contrast between "k" and "q" was expressed, which some have connected with its loss in many northern Quechua varieties.
+In any case, both the principle of avoiding Cuzco-specific lexemes and the one of not marking the ejectives, the aspirates and the uvular-velar contrast were deviated from to some extent in many subsequently published texts in Standard Colonial Quechua that sought to reflect Cuzco usage more faithfully.

 A different view is expressed by Itier (2000: 48, passim), who believes the Third Council norm to have been based on an innovative Southern Quechua koiné that had emerged spontaneously in the preceding decades in response to the development of the mining industry and urbanisation and was clearly distinct from the traditional and archaic (albeit prestigious) Cuzco dialect associated with the Inca past.
 He explains the fact that many of those using this lingua franca referred to it as 'the language of Cuzco' with the assumption that people meant a Southern Quechua variety in general.
 Some innovations found in this form did eventually spread to Cuzco Quechua as well.